You can help FOK in a number of ways:

-We were fortunate to receive funding to build and fit-out our Burribi Education & Administration Centre, which is now operational thanks to some big and small bequests and donations.
-In early 2018, thanks to two more donations, we upgraded our Koala Care and Research Centre to a Triage & Treatment Clinic.
-However, Friends of the Koala rescues more koalas than any other rescue group in NSW, and yet there’s no Koala Hospital staffed by vets between Port Macquarie and Currumbin in South-East Queensland.
+Friends of the Koala rescues more koalas than any other rescue group in NSW, and yet there’s no Koala Hospital staffed by vets between Port Macquarie and Currumbin in South-East Queensland.
 Whilst the Keen Street Vet Practice in Lismore does amazing work for us, most of the koalas that need more than immediate treatment have to be taken to Currumbin Wildlife Hospital and even Australia Zoo Wildlife Hospital in Queensland.
-These are long trips to subject sick, injured and stressed animals to, and for our volunteers to make, which now seems to be at least two or three times a week.
+These are long trips to subject sick, injured and stressed animals to, and for our volunteers to make, which is at least two or three times a week.

 We’ll be campaigning hard over the next year or two to get funding from governments at all levels for a full Koala Hospital in the Northern Rivers Region.
 Every donation counts, so do help us to make this a reality.

 You could leave a bequests to help fund koala conservation in the Northern Rivers.
 As an independent, not-for-profit organisation, Friends of Koala relies upon community support for its continued existence.
 As well as care of sick and injured koalas, Friends of Koala plays an active role in promoting habitat restoration in the Northern Rivers region and supports research, in particular in the prevalence of disease in koala populations and in mapping current koala populations and their distribution.

-A bequest is for those who value the work Friends of Koala does for the hundreds of koalas received in the care centre each year.
+A bequest is for those who value the work Friends of Koala does for the hundreds of koalas rescued and rehabilitated by us each year.
 A gift in your will to Friends of Koala will support the aid, assistance, protection and welfare of these iconic Australian animals.

 To make a bequest